Women’s Soccer Rolls to 4-0 Win over Bucknell in PL Opener - The Southern Maryland Chronicle

 In net, Mattie Gallagher (Jr., Gilbertsville, Pa.) backstopped the Mids to victory with six saves.

-The action started out fast for the visitors as Rylee Donaldson, the reigning Patriot League Offensive Player of the Year, rocketed a shot towards a goal that rang off the crossbar just 54 seconds into the game.
+The action started out fast for the visitors as Rylee Donaldson, the reigning Patriot League Offensive Player of the Year, rocketed a shot towards goal that rang off the cross bar just 54 seconds into the game.
 Less than three minutes later, Bucknell lined up another shot, though a Navy defender blocked Kenar Gelman’s attempt.

 After withstanding that initial burst by the Bison, the Mids broke onto the scoreboard first at 6:26 when Chloe Dawson (Jr., Fairfax, Va.) and Graziano worked a quick give-and-go off of a throw-in before Dawson whipped a cross into the six-yard box to Riddle, who sprinted in front of a defender and one-timed a shot into the low corner past Bucknell’s goalkeeper, Jenna Hall.